-For students on Graduate Program Committee Assistantships, two First Year Faculty Advisors are appointed by the Associate Dean of the Graduate School or by the Neuroscience Program.
+For students on Graduate Program Committee Assistantships, two First Year Faculty Advisors are appointed by the Associate Dean of the Graduate School.
 Advisors assist students in choosing courses and Laboratory Rotations and, as such, first year students are required to consult with their Faculty Advisors prior to registration for fall and spring semesters.